Polish Society of the Phonographic Industry: History of certification

+Sales may include both physical units and digital sales.
+For albums sales made before March 2017, 10 digital downloads (including ringtones) or 2,500 streams of any track of the album count as one album sale.
+For albums sales starting March 2017, revenue of 20 zł count as an album unit.
+For singles sales before March 2017, one digital download (including ringtones) or 250 streams or any revenue of 2 zł count as a single.
+For single sales starting March 2017, only the revenue criterion hold.

+The next change in certification came in January 2025, simplifying the format considerably.
+First, the Foreign and Domestic thresholds for albums were unified at the former domestic level.
+The revenue requirement for a digital album was raised to 35 zł, and a new rule for vinyl record sales was introduced, equating each album sold to 2.5 units.
+The threshold for singles was based solely on revenue and significantly increased.
+Finally, video certifications were discontinued.

 The Fryderyk

 The Fryderyk is the annual award in Polish music.
-Its status in the Polish public can be compared to the American Grammy and the UK's BRIT Award.
+Its status in the Polish public can be compared to the US Grammy and the British BRIT Award.
 The Fryderyk was established by ZPAV in 1994 and presented for the first time in 1995.
 Since 1999, nominees and winners have been selected by the Phonographic Academy (Akademia Fonograficzna) which was founded by the General Assembly of ZPAV in 1998 and now consists of nearly 1000 artists, creators, journalists.
 Since 2007 it is organized by STX Records.

 Digital Song of the Year

-Since 2010 ZPAV also awards a "Digital Song of the Year" award, which is awarded to the best selling digital song in two categories, Polish songs and foreign songs.
+Since 2010, ZPAV also awards a "Digital Song of the Year" award, which is awarded to the best selling digital song in two categories, Polish songs and foreign songs.
 The 2010 winners (for sales in 2009) were the Polish "Nie mogę Cię zapomnieć" by Agnieszka Chylińska and the foreign "Womanizer" by Britney Spears.
 The 2011 winners (for sales in 2010) were the Polish "Nie pytaj mnie" by Ala Boratyn and the foreign "Waka waka" by Shakira.